Telecommunication-Telemedia-Assessment/pixelmodels/development_guide.md

 # Development Guide

+A detailed description of how the framework works internally and what the differences of the specific models are is described in the paper ["Modular Framework and Instances of Pixel-Based Video Quality Models for UHD-1/4K"](https://ieeexplore.ieee.org/document/9355144).
+To speed up calculation, the framework uses a center crop of the videos, this decision was based on the observations made in the paper ["cencro - Speedup of Video Quality Calculation using Center Cropping"](https://www.researchgate.net/publication/338200687_cencro_--_Speedup_of_Video_Quality_Calculation_using_Center_Cropping).

 ## Extension of used features for a specific model

-To extend the features for a specific model, you need to adjust:

-in the `pixelmodels/common.py` the following methods, depending on the feature type:
+To extend the features for a specific model, you need to adjust in the `pixelmodels/common.py` the following methods, depending on the feature type:

 ```python
 # for no reference features